 Q. Can I apply Standard Tier to internal (RFC 1918) traffic within a VPC network?

 You can enable Standard Tier for Internet-facing traffic on external (public) IP addresses.
-Standard Tier doesn't support traffic within a GCP VPC network.
+Standard Tier doesn't support traffic within a Google Cloud VPC network.
 VM instances that communicate using internal IP addresses within VPC networks always use Premium Tier.